AlxLlo/AlxLlo/README.md

 <div id='header' align='center'>
   <img src='https://media.giphy.com/media/l3vR3LpUR3uFkFXlC/giphy.gif' width='200'/>
   <h1 align='center'>Hi👋, I'm Alex Llontop</h1>
-  <h3 align='center'>I'm currently studying Enterprise Data Architecture in Big Data at CIBERTEC and I have a Bachelor's             degree in Environmental Engineering from UNAC.
-My experience as an OSH supervisor has allowed me to develop skills in          the management and analysis of OSH-related data.
+  <h3 align='center'>My experience as an OSH supervisor has allowed me to develop skills in the management and analysis of OSH-related data.
 In addition my knowledge and skills in programming such as java, python, MySql, linux and in data visualization such as Power Bi.</h3>
 </div>

 ---